Movement

 There’s a price to pay, however, for our devotion.
 Physicians are seeing more tech-related injuries and disorders as our dependence on gadgets — from smartphones to tablets — deepens.

-“It’s great that it [technology] enables us to learn and process information so much more rapidly now,” says Dr. Patrick Owens, an orthopedic surgeon with the University of Miami Health System.
+“It’s great that it [technology] enables us to learn and process information so much more rapidly now,” says Patrick Owens, M.D., an orthopedic surgeon with the University of Miami Health System.
 “But we’re just beginning to learn about the potential downsides and the necessity of workplace ergonomics.”

 In other words, the science of how our use of technology affects our health is in its infancy and good, consistent data is hard to find.
 “There isn’t as much as you would think for the amount of influence technology has on our lives at all levels,” he adds.